Elegantuni/dvdtoiso/README.md

 # dvdtoiso

-This copies unencrypted dvd and unencrypted cdrom disk to iso: <br />
+This copies unencrypted dvd and unencrypted cdrom disk to iso.
+Should also work with unencrypted bluray: <br />
 <br />
 You will need bash, isoinfo, gawk, dd, and md5sum. <br />
 <br />